scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, but had dominoes for dinner.
 Hmm.
 Wings.

+### Day 217

+Didn't end up eating lunch today for reasons, then had a night out for food.
+Sadly I had no soylent today, even sadder was how crappy my meal was from the place I went to for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/